All Episodes

 You don't take any responsibility for what?

-Any responsibility for the fact that information was that there was misleading information that got to Colin Powell and others before that UN presentation on weapons of mass destruction.
+Any responsibility for the fact that information was that there was misleading information that got to Colin Powell and others before that UN presentation on weapons of mass destruction?

 Oh, this is fascinating.

-They made a fool out of him, sending him up there in Rumsfeld's not fallen for it.
+So Powell's been running around telling everybody that nobody told him they made a fool out of him sending him up there and Rumsfeld's not falling for it.

-The reality was that Powell tended not to speak out at NSC or principals' meetings in strong opposition to the views of the president or his colleagues.
+The reality was that Powell tended not to speak out at NSC or principals meetings in strong opposition to the views of the president or his colleagues.

 That's my recollection of the meetings.